audreyngnn/Business-Analytics-Projects/Technical Programming/COMP6210/README.md

 ## __<center>Projects</center>__
 1. [Map Reduce](https://github.com/audreyngnn/Master-of-Business-Analytics/tree/main/Technical%20Programming/COMP6210/Map_Reduce)
-- This project focuses on the application of MapReduce paradigms for processing and analyzing a large movie dataset.
+- This project focuses on the application of MapReduce paradigms for processing and analyzing a large Olympics dataset.
 3. [R-tree](https://github.com/audreyngnn/Master-of-Business-Analytics/tree/main/Technical%20Programming/COMP6210/R_Tree)
 - The project involves creating an R-tree for efficient spatial querying of 2D points.
 It emphasizes the correct application of R-trees in answering range queries and the comparative efficiency against sequential scanning.